Nomadzy/DCS-World-Awesome-List/README.md

 * [DCShelin Guide](https://drive.google.com/file/d/1UaHEOmsSlNtm0oyddMqGIEuyR-DdoBOo/view): Its like the Michelin restaurants guide but for DCS modules, terrains and compains.
 With little text and some icons, [this guide](https://forums.eagle.ru/showthread.php?t=232516) help you choose your next module.

+* [TAW Radar Simulator](https://tawdcs.org/radar-f15/): When starting in combat simulators, its difficult to find the logic of the targets apearing and desapearing from the radar screen.
+With this tools, you can understand why this is hapening and how to configure your radar depending on the situation.

 ## Tools
 <!--#### Head Tracking, ..-->